mistertest/cloud-choice/README.md

 - An overview of the games that will leave the platforms
 - An overview of new games added  :heavy_check_mark:
 - Nottifications for new games
-- Links to kinguin and G2a
+- Links to kinguin and G2a  - In progress in Dev version
 - Url sharing links of results search
 - Authentification & Synchronisation Steam
 - Category Coop Games